MOST EPIC DAY TRIPS FROM SPLIT – BEAUTIFUL PLACES NEAR SPLIT

-Split, located in between Dubrovnik and Zadar, is a great base from which to visit the surroundings of this beautiful country!
-So, if you prefer having one base and take day trips within Croatia (and surrounding countries), then Split is one of the best choices (here are more great areas to stay).
+Croatia is surely among the top tourist destinations in Europe.
+Warm weather, nice beaches, cute towns and lively cities, pretty islands, great scenery, friendly people, and great value for your money.
+Split, located in between Dubrovnik and Zadar, is a great base from which to visit this beautiful country’s surroundings!
+If you prefer having one base and taking day trips within Croatia (and surrounding countries), then Split is one of the best choices (here are more great areas to stay).

 So, after discovering Split for a day or two, it is time to explore the rest of the country with these beautiful day trips from Split!

-If you are short on time, you can combine it with a trip to Trogir, which is just south of the town, but it is also a good individual day trip from Split.
+If you are short on time, you can combine it with a trip to Trogir, which is south of the town, but it is also a good individual day trip from Split.

-To enjoy great views of the old town, head to St. Michael’s Fortress, or even to Barone Fortress.
+To enjoy great views of the old town, head to St. Michael’s Fortress or even to Barone Fortress.
 Even if you walk around quickly, you will still get to experience the beauty of the town.

-If you are a Game of Thrones fan, you probably have Sibenik on your itinerary, right?
+If you are a Game of Thrones fan, you probably have Sibenik already on your itinerary, right?
 It has become more famous because of its use as a GoT filming location, but regardless of that, this place is small and cute and great to visit from Split.

 Plitvice Lakes National Park